 “One young and beautiful woman who is doing it her way, throwing off pre-conception and inspiring the next generation of women adventurers, Lucy Shepherd.
 Using her illustrated blog as a vehicle to educate and facilitate communicating the message, not just of independence and courage but also to highlight environmental change." - Vanessa Champion, PhotoAid F8

-Lucy is a 25 year old female adventurer on a mission.
+Lucy is a 25 year old female adventurer on a mission to see the world and create opportunities to try and master new challenges.
 Lucy pushes herself constantly whilst at the same time documenting her every move through video, photography and blogging.
-Lucy's message, 'Don't lose your botheredness' is a moto that can be interpreted in many ways including: Don't get lazy.
-Don't forget to play.
-Don't count on others to get it done.
-Don't think you can't.
+'Don't lose your botheredness' is the moto that has got her through the hard times.
 Lucy proves that with some self belief, a positive mindset and a lot of handwork, anything is possible.

-Lucy is a shining example that the unlikely person can do extraordinary things.
-Always underestimated, it has become somewhat of a hobby for Lucy to go above and beyond the expectations that people put on her.
+Lucy is an ordinary women who throws herself head first into extraordinary challenges.
+Always underestimated in modern society, it has become normal to go above and beyond the expectations that people put on her.

-With the climate in the fragile state that it is, Lucy's attention has focused on getting the message out of the urgency that this planet faces as the temperatures rise.
-Lucy inspires others with her optimism for humanity and believes we are capable of stopping the crisis from going any further as long as all of mankind work together and act now.
+With the climate in the fragile state that it is, Lucy's attention has also focused on getting the message of the urgency that this planet faces as the temperatures rise.

 Lucy talking about expeditions and climate change in her PhotoAid interview: